1 Registration Forms

 1.10 Meals

-Your meals will be taken on board the yacht and the cost of food for these is included in the price of your course.
+Your meals will be taken on board the yacht and the cost of food for these is included in the price of your course from Monday morning to Friday Lunch time.

 1.11 You need to bring:-